High Horse (Kacey Musgraves song): Critical reception

 Margaret Farrell of Pitchfork praised the song's word play and fusion of disco and country sounds, writing that Musgraves "sure makes a great pop star," and "has opened up a fascinating new door for herself."
 Jude Rogers of The Guardian singled out "High Horse" as a highlight of Musgraves's concert at the Bristol Hippodrome in the United Kingdom, writing that the track "shows how country can be melded brilliantly with late-70s, Chic-like disco, pointing towards a style with which Musgraves could truly conquer the world."
 Michael Watkins of Under the Radar praised the songwriting on the track, writing that "tracks like "Butterflies" and "High Horse" offer the best of what Musgraves can do in terms of balancing her obvious charm against a certain steely underbelly."
 Stereogum ranked the song at number two on their list of the five best songs of the week following its release, calling it "her most fun song yet."

 Commercial performance

 "High Horse" debuted at number 39 on the Hot Country Songs chart date April 7, 2018, and rose to its peak position of 36 the following week after the release of Golden Hour.
 Following the song's radio release, it debuted at number 39 on the Adult Pop Songs chart, becoming her first song to appear on a pop-oriented airplay chart.
 The song notably debuted concurrently with Dan + Shay's "Tequila" (also that artist's first crossover experience), prompting discussion over the greater inclusion of country tracks on adult pop playlists.
-On August 3, 2020, the single was certified gold by the Recording Industry Association of America (RIAA) for combined sales and streaming data of over 500,000 units in the United States.
+On November 15, 2023, the single was certified Platinum by the Recording Industry Association of America (RIAA) for combined sales and streaming data of over 500,000 units in the United States.